AlexFate/BrailleToTextTransformer/README.md

 * **Alexandr Ponizov** - *Initial work* - [AlexFate](https://github.com/AlexFate)
 * **Maxim Pimkin** - *Creation of an idea and preparation of material for a subject area* - [wowmaks](https://gitlab.com/wowmaks)
 ## Q&A
-### Why your create it project?
+### Why you created this project?
 Hackathone.
-And of course we don't find simple braille to text translator in NuGet Gallery.
+And of course we don't found simple braille to text translator in NuGet Gallery.
 (Not mathematics text)

-### How use BrailleToTextTransformer?
+### How to use BrailleToTextTransformer?
 Install NuGet package or add link on BrailleToTextTransformer.
 Then look on our [BrailleExampleApp](https://github.com/AlexFate/BrailleToTextTransformer/tree/master/BrailleExampleApp).

 ### What is TextTranslator?
 How it works?
 How it use my custom translator?
 TextTranslator is ITranslator inheritor.
 It provide default realisation for interface.
 Of course, it is honoring the contract.
 In backend it use three translators for input string.
-It use theirs CanTranslate method for take substring from input For more info look its code on GitHub.
+It use theirs CanTranslate method to take substring from input For more info look its code on GitHub.
 And you can pass custom translator to its .ctor
 ### The TextTranslator does not suit me, what should I do?
-Create yours.
+Create your own.

 ### TextTranslator return result, but some char || substrings wasn't translated?
 It is not bug, it is feature.
 It ignore symbols that can't be translated.